Chris Chandler (American football)

 Christopher Mark Chandler (born October 12, 1965) is an American former professional football player who was a quarterback in the National Football League (NFL) for 17 seasons.
-He played for seven teams in eight cities during his NFL career, and is known for leading the Atlanta Falcons to a 14–2 season in 1998 followed by an appearance in Super Bowl XXXIII.
+He played college football for the Washington Huskies.
+Chandler played for seven teams in eight cities during his NFL career, and is known for leading the Atlanta Falcons to a 14–2 season in 1998 with an appearance in Super Bowl XXXIII.

 Early life

 Chandler was born on October 12, 1965, in Everett, Washington, the ninth of ten children.
 His mother died when he was 19, and his father died shortly after he made it to the NFL.
 In high school, he was active in basketball, football, track and golf.
 As a high school quarterback, Chandler threw for 2,000 yards and 49 touchdowns.

 College career

 In college, Chandler played at the University of Washington from 1984 to 1987.
 He finished third in the school's history in total offense with 4,442 yards and 32 touchdown passes, and ended his college career as the Offensive Player of the Game at the 1988 Senior Bowl.
 He graduated with an economics degree and was a member of Phi Gamma Delta fraternity.